Ken-L Ration

-Ken-L Ration was a brand of canned and dry dog food.
+Ken-L Ration is a brand of canned and dry dog food.
+In 1922, canned pet food became popularly known on the market after Ken-L Ration, the first to release horse meat in their pet food after purchasing cheap horse meat from PM Chappel.

 Ken-L Ration was owned by Quaker Oats, but the brand was sold to H. J. Heinz Co. in 1995.
 The brand's name was a play on the World War II-era K-ration, and featured a yellow dog named Fido on its labels.
-The trademark for Ken-L Ration is now owned by Retrobrands USA LLC.
+The trademark for Ken-L Ration was revived by Retrobrands USA LLC in 2015.

 The dog food's original main ingredient was U.S. Government Inspected horse meat, advertised as "lean, red meat".

 History

 In the 1950s, Ken-L Ration was the major sponsor of a local TV show in New York City called We Love Dogs.
 Each week, a dog or puppy was featured as the prize in a contest.
 Viewers were invited to write and send letters to explain why they should win the dog.
 The next week, the winning letter was read and the winner appeared on the show and was given the dog.

 The brand is most notable for a popular advertising jingle from the 1960s.
 The jingle was based on the song "My Dog's Bigger Than Your Dog" written by Tom Paxton.
 The advertisement consisted of three children singing: